 Special electronic music performance by Carl Didur (Zacht Automaat).

 ** Entry is free and open to all.

 ALICIA NAUTA'S WORKS IN SHOP

 Alicia Nauta is a Toronto-based artist whose practice is made up of collage, screenprinting, installation, wallpaper, book works, and a growing collection of found oddities for a future museum.
 She is member of Punchclock, a Toronto print studio, and has taught screenprinting and other DIY workshops at the Art Gallery of Ontario (AGO) as part of the AGO Youth Free After Three program.
 She regularly tables at the New York Art Book Fair (NYABF) and Los Angeles Art Book Fair (LAABF) with publications and prints.
-Her work has been exhibited at the AGO, Printed Matter, Katherine Mulherin, Artscape Youngplace, Art Metropole, and Narwhal Projects, as well as permanent wallpaper installations at Double Double Land, Likely General and a really cool baby's room.
+Her first solo show, To Light a Candle is To Cast a Shadow, was exhibited at Possible Worlds (Ottawa) in 2016.
+Her work has also been exhibited at the AGO, Printed Matter, Katherine Mulherin, Artscape Youngplace, Art Metropole, and Narwhal Projects, as well as permanent wallpaper installations at Double Double Land, Likely General and a really cool baby's room.

 MUSIC PERFORMER BIOGRAPHY